Xocth/Xocth/README.md

 	<img src="https://skillicons.dev/icons?i=debian,arch,ubuntu,arduino,docker,raspberrypi" height="38" alt="Systems" />
 </a>

+### CyberHunter
+Is a game I made in my college course and was featured in the Cheltenham Science Festival.
+This project is based on the 1983 Bally Midway game Spy Hunter and incorporates cybersecurity and internet safety questions.

 ### Other
 <a href="https://tryhackme.com/p/Xocth">
 	<img src="https://tryhackme-badges.s3.amazonaws.com/Xocth.png" height="62" alt="TryHackMe" />
 </a>

-### CyberHunter
-> is a game I made in my Gloucestershire College Level 3 course and was featured in the Cheltenham Science Festival This project is based on the 1983 Bally Midway game Spy Hunter and incorporates cybersecurity and internet safety questions.